Blueberry Sauce On Toast

 Notes

-- For a dairy-free version, use coconut yogurt instead of Greek yogurt, and ensure your bread is dairy-free as well.
+• For a dairy-free version, use soy or coconut yogurt instead of Greek yogurt.

-- To make it low-sugar, cut back on the sugar in the blueberry sauce or use a sugar alternative like stevia.
+• To make it low-sugar, cut back on the sugar in the blueberry sauce or use a sugar alternative like stevia or monk fruit.

-- Add a dash of ground cinnamon in the blueberry sauce to add a cozy, spiced note.
+• Add a dash of ground cinnamon or ginger to the blueberry sauce for a note of warm flavor.